 FM is associated with increased mortality due to suicide or accident.
-Researchers evaluating over 8,186 patients with FM across three different sites in the US between 1974 and 2009 found that individuals with FM were more than three times as likely (odds ratio ("OR") = 3.31) to die from suicide compared to the general population and were at increased risk of death due to accidents (OR = 1.45, 95% confidence interval ("CI"); 1.02-2.06).
+Researchers evaluating over 8,186 patients with FM across three different sites in the United States between 1974 and 2009 found that individuals with FM were more than three times as likely (odds ratio ("OR") = 3.31) to die from suicide compared to the general population and were at increased risk of death due to accidents (OR = 1.45, 95% confidence interval ("CI"); 1.02-2.06).
 This led the authors to speculate that some of the deaths that were classified as accidents may actually have been suicides, suggesting an even higher rate of suicide among these patients.
-This increased risk of mortality associated with the diagnosis of FM suggests that FM is a serious disease and a significant unmet medical need.
+This increased risk of mortality associated with the diagnosis of FM suggests that FM is a serious disease and that treatment of FM represents a significant unmet medical need.